techemstudios/robious_ase/game_design/README.md

 Students will be able to -
 * Have a general intro to programming
 * Know how to approach designing a game with Design Thinking
+* Have a complete sketch of their levels
 * Be able to solve most problems on their own in Hyperpad app
 * Have a finished, or at least good start to a game

 ## Introduction
 Depending on the experience/age level, this class will use the app, Hyperpad and/or Hopscotch to get an intro to game design.
 The concept of **design thinking** will be the main focus throughout the session.
 Design thinking is a user-centered approach to design in general.

+To start, the class will go through the general fundamentals of programming.
+This will help greatly when it comes to designing games on the iPad.

+## Daily Outline

+### Day 1

+#### 4:00 - 4:10 → Introductions & Objectives
+* Who are you and what is Tech Em about
+* Any experience with designing/playing games?

+#### 4:10 - 4:15 → Everything is an object/Computer do what they are told
+Get students used to the idea of programming.
+* We will be using the Hyperpad to create our games
+  - Hyperpad uses a drag & drop style to programming, meaning you drag an instruction and drop an instruction, that object will follow any instruction you give it.
+That object will not do anything by itself
+  - We can have objects interact with another by giving them conditional instructions to do so.
+For example, we can set up instructions that say, “**IF** the main character collides with an enemy or obstacle, **THEN** it is Game Over."
+* Similar to Computers in general, they do only what they are told to do, and in the order you tell them to: they follow steps in a sequence i.e. in the order given.
+Like following a recipe

+#### 4:15 - 4:30 → Lightbot: Engrain Human Given Instructions to a Computer (Programming)
+Getting the students used to programming and drag & drop.
+* Explain Lightbot, give a robot instructions to light up all the blue squares.
+* The set of instructions is called a program.
+The robot follows the program, exactly.
+* Pass around the iPad record sheet
+* Stop Lightbot after 15 minutes!

+#### 4:30 - 4:55 Design Your Game Levels!
+Go over what makes a good level: collectibles, obstacles, traps, enemies etc.
+* Pass out  level design sheets (the grid paper)
+* Start designing your level by drawing on the template
+* Have students think about blocks, coins, obstacles, puzzles

+### Day 2

 ## Core Computer Science Concepts
 ### A.K.A.
 Buzz Words